malipriyanka2211-cloud/Adventure-works/README.md

 This project presents a comprehensive analysis of the Adventure Works dataset using SQL, Excel, and Power BI.
 The objective was to transform raw sales data into meaningful business insights through data cleaning, analysis, visualization, and dashboard development.

+## Dataset

+This project utilizes the  Adventure Works Dataset, a widely used business intelligence dataset that simulates the operations of a global retail company.
+The dataset consists of 7 interconnected tables covering sales transactions, customer demographics, product hierarchies, date dimensions, and sales territories.
+A star schema data model was implemented to establish relationships between dimension and fact tables, enabling efficient analysis of sales performance, customer behavior, product trends, and regional business insights.

+## Tables Included:

+DimCustomer
+DimDate
+DimProduct
+DimProductCategory
+DimProductSubCategory
+DimSalesTerritory
+FactInternetSales

 # The project demonstrates skills in:

 - Data Cleaning and Transformation